-Today, I turned my convection oven to 375 and mixed up this batch of cookies.
+Today, I turned my convection oven to 375 and mixed up this batch of sour cream cookies.
 They still taste the way I remember them as a child.
 Dunk them in milk or eat them with fruit – they have great flavor either way.

 You’ll need the usual cookie ingredients: sugar, butter, eggs, soda, and flour.
 You’ll also need lemon and sour cream.